 One of my favourite things to order when I'm out at a restaurant is definitely fried calamari.
 But let's be honest, deep frying (although delicious) is kinda intimidating when you're doing it at home.
-Never mind the potential for flames to erupt from deep frying, it's also kind of a pain in the butt to set it all up.
-Enter, the air fryer and these air fryer calamari!
+Never mind the clean up afterwards.
+Enter, these air fryer calamari!
 Crispy, easy, way less oil and absolutely delicious.
 And now it's easy to enjoy calamari right at home!

 One of the biggest things I love about making air fryer calamari is the minimal amount of ingredients you need.
-With just nine ingredients (including salt and pepper) you can enjoy some delicious crispy calamari rings in 10 minutes.
+With just nine ingredients (including salt and pepper) you can enjoy some delicious crispy calamari rings in about 20 minutes.
 Here's what you'll need to make them:

 Fresh calamari is fairly inexpensive and easy to work with.
 I like buying fresh at my local seafood spot, but you can also find it frozen as well.
 You'll need about 1 lb. of fresh calamari.

 To help tenderize the squid, milk is recommended.
-I used regular milk to soak the squid, but you can also try using a dairy-free milk (and a squeeze of lemon juice) if you need.
-The other great thing about using milk, is that once it's done tenderizing and ready to fry, it can just go directly in the flour mixture.
+I have used regular milk and dairy-free milk to soak the squid so either will work.
+The other great thing about using milk, is that once it's done tenderizing and ready to fry, it can just go directly in the flour mixture to coat.
+No need for multiple breading stations or bowls to be set up.

 I use all purpose flour for this air fryer calamari.
 I tested this with two other gluten-free flours (almond and rice) and both weren't as good as all-purpose.
-A gluten-free all purpose flour would work just as well, so feel free to use that.
+However, a gluten-free all purpose flour would work just as well, so feel free to use that.

 I'd recommend this one from Bob's Red Mill.